 We consider Friday nights to be “date night” even though that typically means a quiet dinner home alone with a special bottle of wine and music.
 I typically spend more money and more time on my menu – quite often preparing a 3 course meal.
 Last Friday, I had a hankering for potatoes.

 These would be no ordinary potatoes.
-I wanted to do bamboo steamed fish and miso glazed beets and kale, and I wanted my potatoes to complement the other two dishes.
-The Japanese flavor profile includes ingredients like ginger, sesame, garlic, miso, soy sauce, wasabi, etc. I decided to try doing smashed potatoes with sesame oil, wasabi and roasted garlic.
+I wanted to do bamboo steamed fish and miso glazed beets and carrots, and I wanted my potatoes to complement the other two dishes.
+The Japanese flavor profile includes ingredients like ginger, sesame, garlic, miso, soy sauce, wasabi, etc. I decided to try doing Asian-style mashed potatoes.
+It was a WIN!

 One of my favorite Japanese condiments is furikake seasoning.
 I do make furikake, but I keep a commercially prepared jar in my well-stocked pantry as well.
 Its traditional use is as a seasoning for rice.
 I figured the salty, nutty, earthy, slightly fishy flavors might really work on potatoes.